laythq/CV/README.md

 Before I enrolled in Makers Academy in April of this year, I had absolutely no experience in software development and coding.
 Since then, my interest and engagement with the subject has grown exponentially, and I am completely fascinated by the subject.
 I have taken the opportunities given to me in this course to push my technical abilities constantly and to continue learning.

 In my own time I enjoy reading about wider developments in the industry.
 I have a keen interest in the business and entrepreneurial side of different companies, and love to read about major fundraising and deals that occur across the world in the industry.
+My favourite publications are TechCrunch, Medium and the Financial Times.

 #### I can learn quickly and independently

-The Makers Academy course was structured around independent and self-directed learning, in a high pace environment.
+The Makers Academy course is structured around independent and self-directed learning in a high pace environment.
 As well as a strong emphasis on team work and pairing, students are also taught how to pick up skills through their own research and individual weekend projects.
 This course has given me the confidence to continue doing so.

 Having worked as a legal consultant in Egypt, an events coordinater in London, an investment banking intern in Dubai and a graduate at a contracting business in Kuwait, I enjoy working under pressure and adapting to meet the needs of my work, especially when working in unfamiliar environments where I have had to learn things quickly.